Precious Moloi-Motsepe: Business

-In 2007, she conceptualised African Fashion International (AFI) as a socially conscious, luxury African fashion platform that will propel pan-African designers into international markets and create opportunities for job creation along the supply chain.
-AFI is best known for its world-class fashion and lifestyle events production and has since grown into the luxury e-commerce sector as purveyors of unique fashion and accessories from Africa and the diaspora.
+In 2007, she conceptualized African Fashion International (AFI) as a socially conscious, luxury African fashion platform that is supposed to propel pan-African designers into international markets and create opportunities for job creation along the supply chain.
+AFI is best known for its international fashion and lifestyle events production and has since grown into the luxury e-commerce sector as purveyors of fashion and accessories from Africa and the diaspora.
 Becoming the first fashion week platform on the continent sponsored by Mercedes Benz, the front row of AFI Fashion Week has been graced by Suzy Menkes of Condé Nast International and Fern Mallis of New York Fashion Week.

 In 2017, she was the first recipient of the Franca Sozzani Award at the United Nations in New York for her efforts to promote African designers through her firm and support the empowerment of disadvantaged women.
 In 2022 she was selected to join the BOF Global Fashion Leader Index.

 She is an advisor to the Copenhagen Global Fashion Agenda Summit, promoting sustainable investments in fashion; the only representative from Africa.